bryantolmos/ros2-jazzy-macos/README.md

 ```

 ### The Apple Silicon Robotics Bottleneck
-ROS 2 development on modern Apple hardware typically runs into a architectural conflicts:
+ROS 2 development on modern Apple hardware runs into a architectural conflicts:
-1. ROS 2 relies heavily on the Linux ecosystem (Debian packages, systemd, glibc, Linux network stack).
+1. ROS 2 relies heavily on the Linux ecosystem
 2. macOS hypervisors cannot pass Apple Silicon GPU acceleration through to Linux container runtimes.
-3. Running 3D simulation tools inside Linux containers on macOS forces software-based rendering, turning the CPU into an inefficient graphics processor and starving control loops of compute.
+3. Running 3D simulation tools inside Linux containers on macOS forces software-based rendering, turning the CPU into an inefficient graphics processor and reducing compute.
 4. X11 socket forwarding (XQuartz) or remote desktop streams (VNC/noVNC) introduce network buffering lag, frame dropping, and poor refresh rates.

-### The Hybrid Split Architecture
+### The Split Architecture
 To bypass this limitation entirely, the architecture decouples graphics and physics from the control stack:
-* **Physics & Visualization** runs natively as a Darwin executable on macOS, taking direct advantage of unified memory and Metal GPU cores.
+* **Physics & Visualization** runs natively on macOS, taking advantage of unified memory and GPU cores.
-* **Control, Estimation, and ROS 2 Graph Management** runs inside an isolated Ubuntu 24.04 ARM64 container, guaranteeing binary compatibility with production Linux targets (such as an NVIDIA Jetson).
+* **Control, Estimation, and ROS 2 Graph Management** runs inside an isolated Ubuntu 24.04 ARM64 container, guaranteeing compatibility with production Linux targets.

 ### Virtualization: Colima, Apple VZ, and VirtioFS
 To keep the toolchain 100% open-source and free for commercial use, the container runtime is built on **Colima** (MIT licensed) rather than Docker Desktop: